Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

 \subsection{Zero-field results}

-In this section, we present the results for a cluster containing two impurities.
+Starting from this section, we present the results for a cluster containing two impurities.
 Most of the analysis is carried out under the assumption of preserved global reflection symmetry.
 First, we discuss internal flux excitations in the zero- and bound-flux sectors, and present the corresponding quadrupole moments of impurity sites.
 Unless otherwise stated, we focus on the two-impurity cluster shown in Fig.~\ref{fig: L32}a as a representative example.

-As discussed above, each impurity admits four internal $Z_2$ flux configurations ({\textsf{I}}-{\textsf{IV}}), leading to $4\times4$ possible patterns of internal $Z_2$ flux configurations in the two-impurity cluster in both zero- and bound-flux sectors.
-A given internal flux pattern can therefore be specified by a pair of labels, such as ({\textsf{I}}, {\textsf{I}}) through ({\textsf{IV}}, {\textsf{IV}}), indicating the configurations at the two impurity sites (\textsf{imp1}, \textsf{imp2}).
+As discussed above, each impurity admits four internal $Z_2$ flux configurations ({\textsf{I}}$_{\textsf{Z/B}}$-{\textsf{IV}}$_{\textsf{Z/B}}$), leading to $4\times4$ possible patterns of internal $Z_2$ flux configurations in the two-impurity cluster in both zero- and bound-flux sectors.
+A given internal flux pattern can therefore be specified by a pair of labels, such as ({\textsf{I}}$_{\textsf{Z/B}}$, {\textsf{I}}$_{\textsf{Z/B}}$) through ({\textsf{IV}}$_{\textsf{Z/B}}$, {\textsf{IV}}$_{\textsf{Z/B}}$), indicating the configurations at the two impurity sites (\textsf{imp1}, \textsf{imp2}).
 For a given flux sector, one can optimize the mean-field parameters for each allowed internal flux pattern and compute the corresponding ground-state energies.
 Here, we focus on the lowest-energy internal flux configuration within each flux sector.
+Table~\ref{tab:flux_quadrupole_summary} summarizes the notation and physical properties discussed in this section.

-In the zero-flux sector, we find that the ({\textsf{IV}}, {\textsf{IV}}) pattern always realizes the lowest energy, protected by a finite {\textit{internal}} flux gap $\Delta_{\rm{int}}$.
-The ground-state energy difference between the lowest-energy pattern ({\textsf{IV}}, {\textsf{IV}}) and other configurations is shown in Fig.~\ref{fig: L32}b.
+In the zero-flux sector, we find that the ({\textsf{IV}$_\textsf{Z}$}, {\textsf{IV}}$_\textsf{Z}$) pattern always realizes the lowest energy, protected by a finite {\textit{internal}} flux gap $\Delta_{\rm{int}}$.
+The ground-state energy difference between the lowest-energy pattern ({\textsf{IV}}$_\textsf{Z}$, {\textsf{IV}}$_\textsf{Z}$) and other configurations is shown in Fig.~\ref{fig: L32}b.
 The figure indicates that the lowest internal flux configuration is unique for finite $g$ and that $\Delta_{\rm{int}}$ depends on the coupling strength $g$.
 We also confirm that, in the zero-flux sector, $\Delta_{\rm{int}}$ is always positive for $D_z>0$.